tobka777/zedd2/README.md

 - Summary window for working hours
 - Overview of working time and overtime
 - Automatic break of working time when computer is inactive
-- Tasks can be exported to the Platform system with the option of automatic submission
+- Tasks can be exported to Replicon and OTT with the option of automatic submission
 - Export can also take place in the background
-- Importing tasks from the Platform system
+- Importing tasks from Replicon and OTT
-- Individual names for tasks that can be assigned to a Platform task and a comment
+- Individual names for tasks that can be assigned to a OTT/Replicon task and a comment
 - Tasks can be linked to Jira tasks
 - Forecast booking possible with "Ersatz" task
 - Automatic detection of holidays by country and federal state